Reading 0: Tools and Python Basics #

 not yet have your new commit - the changes exist only in your local copy.
 Git

-has no concept of a “master copy”, so you will need to push your changes to
+has no concept of a “main copy”, so you will need to push your changes to

 the remote copy.

 Pushing to a remote repository essentially copies the newest parts of your

 version history to that of the remote.
 If running